|Oracle® Exalogic Elastic Cloud Administrator's Guide

 Cloud Admin or

-From the left navigation pane, click vDC Management.
+In the navigation pane on the left, click vDC Management.
 Under vDC Accounts, click the name of your Account.
 The vDC Account dashboard is displayed.

 Click Server Templates on the top navigation bar.
 The server templates available in your Account are listed.